Montréal’s best hidden patios and urban oasis spots for summer

 Nacarat

-The patio of the chic cocktail bar Nacarat, located on the third floor of Fairmont le Reine Elizabeth, is an excellent spot for sipping drinks and soaking up downtown Montréal’s breathtaking cityscape, including The Ring.
+The patio of the chic cocktail bar Nacarat, located on the third floor of the Fairmont le Reine Elizabeth hotel, is an excellent spot for sipping drinks and soaking up downtown Montréal’s breathtaking cityscape, including The Ring.

 Renoir